-The timelines present the long history and heritage of Levi Strauss Co with the most important jeans-wear introduction and other important dates; however, a few have been left out and other has been added, particularly the years between 1996 – 2000 the reasons are many: first of all, I was employed within the company between 1994 – 2001 and secondly, the period between 1996 – 2001 was the most creative years in modern denim Jean’s history.
-During those difficult years, the brand managed to turn a negative trend, Levi Strauss Co. was perceived by the market as grey, a dusty, old and somewhat boring brand without any newness or innovation.
-During those years Levi Strauss managed to transform into once again the leading jeans brand worldwide.
-The period of time is regarded by many as the most creative years in the brand modern history.
+The timelines present the long history and heritage of Levi Strauss Co with the most essential jeans-wear introduction.
+And other critical dates.
+However, a few have been left out and other has been added, particularly the years between 1996 – 2000 the reasons are many: first of all, I was employed within the company between 1994 – 2001 and secondly, the period between 1996 – 2001 was the most creative years in modern denim Jean’s history.
+During those difficult years, the brand managed to turn a negative trend, Levi Strauss Co. was perceived by the market as grey, a dusty, old and somewhat dull brand without any newness or innovation.
+During those years, Levi Strauss managed to transform into once again the leading jeans brand worldwide.
+The period is regarded by many as the most formative years in the brand modern history.

-At the end of the 1990’s Levi Strauss, Co. faced a lot of new competitions, and the market denim market became very fragmented.
-Brand new fresh advertising such as Diesel stole a lot of tension from Levi’s and got loads of PR.
-Non-denim fabrics became extremely popular, just mention the work-wear trends, Levi’s flagship 501 jeans had during the 1980s and 90’s grown incredible, and Levi’s people were blind and deaf to the fact that nothing grows into heaven.
+At the end of the 1990’s Levi Strauss, Co. met a lot of new competitions, and the market denim market became very fragmented.
+Brand new fresh advertising such as Diesel stole a lot of tension from Levi’s and got loads of PR. non-denim fabrics became extremely popular, just mention the workwear trends, Levi’s flagship 501 jeans had during the 1980s, and 90’s grown incredibly, and Levi’s people were blind and deaf to the fact that nothing grows into heaven.
 Signals from the market, people, and research told the truth of a weakened brand and less sought-after Jean; however, at this point, it was impossible to avoid a fall without scratches.

-In my opinion, the 501 jeans became bigger than the brand itself and created a dangerous situation; most Levi’s people and especially those who had been in leading positions ignored early trend forecasts and did not realize the impact changing trends would cause trouble for the brand.
+In my opinion, the 501 jeans became more significant than the brand itself and created a dangerous situation; most Levi’s people and especially those who had been in leading positions ignored new trend forecasts and did not realize the impact changing trends would cause trouble for the brand.

-Levi’s needed to take a grip on the situation, nevertheless; 2-3 years with a combination of poor product, marketing management and board decisions that did not put enough power behind it (allocated budgets).
-Finally, a very strong market-driven leadership with sufficient resources worked the plan bringing the brand back to top position.
+Levi’s needed to take a grip on the situation, nevertheless; 2-3 years with a combination of an inferior product, marketing management and board decisions that did not put enough power behind it (allocated budgets).
+Finally, stable market-driven leadership with sufficient resources worked the plan bringing the brand back to top position.
 Most people might not know that it was in Europe and not the US the creative turnaround happened.

-In 1998, the Trendscout project was established with a large network of trend-scout across Europe; the US and Japan gave input monthly forming the future direction of products and marketing.
+In 1998, the Trendscout project was established with an extensive network of trend-scout across Europe; the US and Japan gave input monthly forming the future direction of products and marketing.
 One of the key findings of the trend-scout project in 2000 megatrend was; sustainable fashion.
-Concepts such as Levi’s Vintage Clothing (LVC), smaller fresh collection’s Levi’s casuals, 1960s STA Prest, All-duty work wear, future work-wear brand ICD+ (Industrial clothing division with build in mobile phones.
+Concepts such as Levi’s Vintage Clothing (LVC), smaller fresh collection’s Levi’s casuals, 1960s Sta-Prest, All-duty workwear, future workwear brand ICD+ (Industrial clothing division with build-in mobile phones.
 MP3 player, etc.) was launched in the market.

 - LEVI STRAUSS HISTORY TIMELINES PDF DOWNLOAD